This page offers an overview of our annual events. For details and specific dates, visit our Upcoming Events page or call (434) 293-8000.

 June 30 – Celebration of Elizabeth Kortright Monroe’s Birthday

-New for 2014 Ash Lawn-Highland will offer a selection of demonstrations and exhibits about historic crafts in conjunction with the Albemarle County Fair.
-Bigger and better than ever, Ash Lawn-Highland hosts the Albemarle County Fair for the third year, with a wonderful offerings of home arts, agricultural produce, exhibits, and locally raised animals.
+Ash Lawn-Highland is proud to host the annual Albemarle County Fair, with a wonderful offerings of home arts, agricultural produce, exhibits, locally raised animals, children’s rides, and historic crafts.
 Using indoor and outdoor exhibit space, this event promises traditional family fun in a historic setting.
-For more information go to http://www.albemarlecountyfair.com/

 November 11 – Veteran’s Day

-Honor U.S. veterans at the home of James Monroe, one of only three U.S. presidents to fight in the American Revolution.
-Call (434) 293-8000 for more information and ceremony times.
+Honor our veterans at the home of James Monroe, one of only three U.S. presidents to fight in the American Revolution.
+Veterans receive free admission.